 - From the Welcome menu, there are four options to choose from.
-Click on New Data CD Projects and a new configuration screen will appear. - In the upper left corner from directories select Home > g-code.
+Click on New Data CD Projects and a new configuration screen will appear. - In the upper left corner from directories select Home > gcode.
 Next, click on any file in the upper right corner. - Press [CTRL] + [A] to select all files or hold down [CTRL] and choose the files you want to copy to a CD.
-Then, drag and drop all files to the space at the lower right. - Files will be transferred and ready to burn in couple of seconds.
-(How long depends on the size of the files.) - Insert a blank CD in the drive - In the lower right corner click on the Burn button.
+Then, drag and drop all files to the space at the lower right. - Files will be transferred and ready to burn. - Insert a blank CD in the drive - In the lower right corner click on the Burn button.